craigbuckler/dockerwebdev/content/tutorials/docker-php-development.md

 A little knowledge of Docker is all that's required to create a secure Apache and PHP development environment.
 The benefits:

 * you did not need to manually download, install, or configure additional software
-* your OS has not changed &ndash; the container cannot conflict with other versions of Apache or PHP you have installed
+* your OS has not changed -- the container cannot conflict with other versions of Apache or PHP you have installed
-* the container will work indentically on any other OS without modification.
+* the container will work identically on any other OS without modification.

 Finally...